TheBestTvarynka/tbt/content/pages/about.md

 If you enjoy my articles and consider them useful, follow me on [GitHub](https://github.com/TheBestTvarynka) and star the corresponding repo.

 {% important_info_block() %}
 _**All content is handwritten.
 No posts are AI-generated.
-I use an AI assistant only for spelling and punctuation corrections.**_
+I use an AI assistant only for spelling and punctuation corrections.** For more details, see the [AI Policy](/ai-policy)._
 {% end %}

 ## :see_no_evil: About me